dalenguyen/firebase-wordpress-docs/docs/wordpress-user-integration.rst

 At this stage, it helps to authenticate to WordPress dashboard with a subscriber or customer role (WooCommerce).
 And the password change will be dominated by Firebase Users.
 User cannot change password when logging into WordPress dashboard.
 They have to use *forgot password* feature in Firebase in order to create a new password.
 And if the password is different in both systems, the next time user logs in through FirebaseUI Web shortcode, it will change the password in WordPress automatically.

-How to Login to WP Dashboard with Firebase Users
+Login to WP Dashboard with Firebase Users
 ----------------------------------

 **Important:** Before doing this, you should keep a dashboard open for yourself, and open another private window in order to login with an email from Firebase, then assign the Admin right to that user before you log out of current window - to make sure that you can log in again with your Firebase user (with **admin** rights).